akrzemi1/papers/notes/contracts_model.md

  * Expressions in precondition predicates are looked up as if they appear in `noexcept` specifications of the functions they appertain to.
  * `PRED(expr)` is either expression `expr` or an expression that returns the same `bool` value as `expr` but has no side effects.

+Note:

-Note: the return object is always represented by an lvalue reference.
+ * The return object is always represented by an lvalue reference.
+ * Names introduced in postconditions cannot clash with names of function parameters.

 ### Evaluation order